+Add: Add a device to pair with.Select pairing type: Select from the drop-down list.Speaker pairing: Select to pair a network speaker.
+Microphone pairing : Select to pair a microphone.
 Address: Enter host name or IP address to the network speaker.
 Username: Enter username.
-Password: Enter password for the user.Speaker pairing: Select to pair a network speaker.Microphone pairing: Select to pair a microphone.
-Clear fields: Click to clear all fields.Connect: Click to establish connection to the speaker or microphone.
+Password: Enter password for the user.
+Close: Click to clear all fields.
+Connect: Click to establish connection to the device to pair with.